 A lesson from Scrum in transparency

-You’ll probably know by now that in my day job I’m an Agile coach.
+You’ll probably know by now that in my day job I’m an Agile coach (edit: was!).
 I’ve coached software development teams in the use of Scrum – an Agile methodology for solving complex problems – for some seven years now.

 In my experience one thing that Scrum is really good for, is exposing factors that are hindering the team’s success.